 While most modern budgeting software solutions can eliminate the primary spreadsheet challenges associated with data capture and simple aggregation, they typically do not take the next step: enabling the organization to use its data to improve budget decisions and the linkages between budgets and outcomes.

-So is budgeting software really worth the investment?
+So is budgeting software worth the investment?
 The answer is yes!
-Modern budgeting software can combine the benefits of a business analytics solution with the necessary tools and features to manage the budgeting, forecasting and performance management processes.
-You just need to know where to look and what to look for.
-While there will be additional features necessary to meet your organization’s specific budgeting and forecasting needs, we’ve found that the following top ten features are becoming must-haves for all organizations looking to get the biggest return on their investments into budgeting process automation.
+Modern budgeting software can combine the benefits of abusiness analytics solutionwith the necessary tools and features to manage the budgeting, forecasting, and performance management processes.
+You need to know where to look and what to look for.
+While additional features may be necessary to meet your organization’sspecific budgeting and forecasting needs, we’ve found that the top ten features are becoming must-haves for all organizations looking toget the most significant return on their investments in budgeting process automation.

 Here’s what to look for in your budgeting software:

 “What-if” analysis and re-forecasting

 Business rules modeling